ThisisBillhe/ThisisBillhe.github.io/content/authors/admin/_index.md

 ## About Me

 Yefei He is a third-year Ph.D. candidate at Zhejiang University, supervised by Prof. Hong Zhou.
-He is also closely collaborated with Prof. [Bohan Zhuang](https://bohanzhuang.github.io/) and is a member of [ZIPLab](https://ziplab.github.io/).
+He is also closely collaborated with Prof. [Bohan Zhuang](https://bohanzhuang.github.io/).
 His research focuses on developing efficient AI algorithms for computer vision and natural language processing tasks, striving to enhance AI's practicality in real-world scenarios.